microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraObjectByObjectId.md

 # Get-EntraObjectByObjectId

 ## SYNOPSIS
-Retrieves the object(s) specified by the objectIds parameter.
+Retrieves the object(s) specified by the ObjectIds parameter.

 ## SYNTAX